-The development of completely new classes of medicines typically depends on research into the fundamental mechanisms of disease, and often involves collaboration between industry and universities or other research institutes.
+Developing a new medicine often requires research into the mechanisms of disease.
+This is aided by collaboration between industry and universities or other research institutes.

 A vital part of medicines development, particularly preclinical safety research, involves the use of animals.
 Indeed, UK and European regulations currently require that all new medicines are tested on animals before being used in humans, to ensure patient safety.